 These new surroundings start to come gently into view as dawn breaks, the distant calls of a small skein of geese – leaving you wondering if they will come into shot?
 Your guide skills with a call and great decoy positioning will ensure you have the best opportunities!
 The next couple of hours offer heart pumping excitement, when all goes to plan, every client will have multiple chances at shooting Egyptian and spur wing geese.
 When geese decoy beautifully, you will shoot until the birds stop coming, this is because there are days the geese will not decoy very well.
 The enjoyment of a flight is not dependent solely on the size of the bag, but how they geese present themselves and the quality of the goose shooting.

 The Free State has become a major overwintering province for Egyptian geese.
 There are of course a local resident population of around 100,000, continuously topped up by geese moving south through the Free State province, from July onwards.
-The majority of Spur winged geese are shot in early season, during May and June, although spur winged geese are shot throughout the entire season.
+Most Spur winged geese are shot in early season, during May and June, although spur winged geese are shot throughout the entire season.
 The geese feed on sunflower and maize stubble fields until the grain is all eaten, geese then turn their attention to centre pivots where wheat or grass grows.
 This is where geese and farmers come into conflict, goose shooting in South Africa moves geese on from these areas.

 There are also good populations of yellow billed duck, red billed Teal along with a multitude of other ducks, we feed ten large flight ponds which we shoot on evening flights.
 Ponds fed daily attract good numbers of geese as well as ducks!
 Ponds shoot once every two weeks, giving excellent evening duck shooting.